 Pursuant to the December 2017 amendment referenced above, we deferred \$29.3 million of payments originally due in December 2017 through March 2018.
 Deferred Amounts are charged 7.5% interest per annum and are due for repayment in December 2021.
-As of September 30, 2018, we were in compliance with the covenants in the RASPRO Lease Facility.
+As of September 30, 2019, we were in compliance with the covenants in the RASPRO Lease Facility.

 GECAS Lease Facility.
-On May 27, 2014, Mesa Airlines, as lessee, entered into an aircraft lease facility with Wells Fargo Bank Northwest, National Association, as owner trustee and lessor, governing the lease of 17 of our CRJ-700 and CRJ-900 aircraft.
+On May 27, 2014, Mesa Airlines, as lessee, entered into an aircraft lease facility with Wells Fargo Bank Northwest, National Association, as owner trustee and lessor, governing the lease of 19 of our CRJ-700 and CRJ-900 aircraft.
 The obligations under the GECAS Lease Facility are guaranteed by us, and basic rent is paid monthly on each aircraft.
-In consideration for the lease, we issued a warrant to purchase 250,000 shares of our common stock to GE Capital Aviation Services LLC (the "GE Warrant"), which we mutually agreed to terminate in connection with our purchase of nine CRJ-900 aircraft that we previously leased under the GECAS Lease Facility.
-The GECAS Lease Facility requires Mesa Airlines and us to maintain a balance of unrestricted cash of not less than \$10 million and prohibited us from paying dividends to holders of our common stock prior to September 30, 2018 without the prior written consent of the GECAS Lease Facility parties.
-As of September 30, 2018, we were in compliance with these covenants.
+In consideration for the lease, we issued a warrant to purchase 250,000 shares of our common stock to GE Capital Aviation Services LLC (the "GE Warrant"), which we mutually agreed to terminate in connection with our purchase of nine CRJ-900 aircraft in June 2018 that we previously leased under the GECAS Lease Facility.
+The GECAS Lease Facility requires Mesa Airlines and us to maintain a balance of unrestricted cash of not less than \$10 million and prohibited us from paying dividends to holders of our common stock prior to September 30, 2019 without the prior written consent of the GECAS Lease Facility parties.
+As of September 30, 2019, all the aircraft under the GECAS Lease Facility have been purchased, therefore, the covenants are no longer in effect.

 As more fully described under "Aircraft Notes" below, on June 26, 2018, we purchased nine CRJ-900 aircraft, which were previously leased under the GECAS Lease Facility, for \$76.5 million and terminated the GE Warrant.
+On June 14, 2019, we purchased ten CRJ-700 aircraft, which were previously leased under the GECAS Lease Facility, for \$70.0 million.